 xbps-src makes it really easy to build your own packages and if you find a package missing from the Void package repository, you can duplicate a "template" script from an existing package and have xbps-src build and compile the binary package for you.
 If you then want to, you can submit your package on GitHub as a pull request, and if it fullfils the Void requirements, it will be added to the official Void repository.

 With the basic installer Void Linux is very clean and you have to set everything up yourself.
 This gives you a lot of power and knowledge about how your system is working.
 When you install a service, like say cups or dnsmasq, it isn't automatically activated, you have to manually enable and active all services.

-Void Linux often gets compared to Arch Linux, perhaps because of the similarities in philosophy between these two systems, but they have very little in common and shouldn't be compared.
+Void Linux often gets compared to Arch Linux, perhaps because of the similarities in philosophy between these two systems, but they have very little in common in reality.

-Currently the Void Linux project isn't that big and the project is in need of both developers, maintainers, and people to help write quality documentation, but due to its very well designed system and helpful community, the project is slowly growing its user base, and I think that in time Void Linux will become a very popular Linux distribution.
+Currently the Void Linux project isn't that big and the project is in need of both developers, maintainers, and people to help write quality documentation, but due to its very well designed system, the project is slowly growing its user base.

 Facts about Void Linux:

 - It follows the Unix philosophy: Small is beautiful, make each program do one thing well.

 - Very fast boot time due to runit.